15 Weight-Loss Tips from Real People Who Lost Over 50 Pounds

 “When I first started my weight loss journey I required validation from external sources [including the opposite gender].
 But when you try to lose weight in spite of something, or because of someone else, or for attention purposes, or for some other external reason, you can only get so far before you lose sight of what you’re trying to achieve.
 When you decide that you want to lose weight for yourself […] it is a much more powerful and strong source of motivation and one which will last a lifetime.” – Kate Purtle @persistencepays

 A recurring theme in weight-loss advice is to find a motivation that resonates with you.
 More importantly, Kate says, is to find one that neither depends on an external event (like an upcoming reunion), nor an external person (like a guy you have feelings for).
 Motivation needs to come from within.
-If you’re struggling to seek motiviation, don’t miss these 33 Reasons You Should Lose Weight—Besides Fitting Into Your Old Jeans.
+If you’re struggling to seek motivation, think about all reasons to lose weight besides fitting into your old jeans, like slashing your risk of metabolic diseases.

 Haley Smith, 115 Pounds

 “We’ve finished a race each month for the last 6 months.
 We want to make it to a full year of monthly races!
 We actually planned a vacation and in the booking, we decided to register for a 5k.
 It’s odd because a year ago I would have laughed at the thought of running on vacation or even running for fun.” – Haley Smith @haley_j_smith